mashifmj-prog/greeter-bible/README.md

-🌿 Greeter Bible App
+📖 Greeter Bible App

-Welcome to the Greeter Bible App—a serene, daily companion that greets you with a warm "Good Morning," shares a Bible verse, displays the current time, and shows the full date, including the weekday.
-It's a gentle way to start your day with inspiration and mindfulness.
+A simple, uplifting web app that greets you based on the time of day, shares a Bible verse, displays a daily quote, shows the current time, and provides today’s date in a clean and minimal interface.
+The app features animated backgrounds that gently shift colors, giving it a calm and “alive” feel.

-📖 Features
+✨ Features

-Dynamic Greeting: Personalized "Good Morning" message based on the time of day.

-Bible Verse: A daily verse to inspire and uplift.

-Current Time: Real-time clock displaying hours and minutes.
+Dynamic Greetings: Morning, Day, Afternoon, Evening, Night (with matching icons).

+Bible Verses: Randomly selected verse each session for encouragement.

+Daily Quote: Rotates daily for added inspiration.

+Real-Time Clock: Updates every second.

-Full Date: Today's date with the weekday (e.g., "Friday, October 3, 2025").
+Full Date: Displays the weekday, month, day, and year (e.g., Friday, October 3, 2025).

-Background Themes: Subtle background gradients that change based on the time of day.
+Animated Backgrounds: Gentle gradients that shift slowly throughout the day.

+Personalization: Enter your name to be greeted personally (saved locally).

+Responsive Design: Works seamlessly on desktop and mobile.

 🌐 Live Demo

-Experience the app live here: https://mashifmj-prog.github.io/greeter-bible/
+👉 Try the Greeter Bible App

-🛠️ Technologies Used
+🛠️ Technologies

-HTML5: Structure and content.
+HTML5 – Structure and content

-CSS3: Styling and responsive design.
+CSS3 – Styling, responsive design, and animated gradients

-JavaScript: Dynamic content and interactivity.
+JavaScript (Vanilla) – Dynamic updates, interactivity, and personalization

-⚙️ How It Works

-The app utilizes JavaScript's Date object to determine the current time and date.
-Based on the time of day, it updates the greeting message, Bible verse, and background theme.
-The date is formatted to include the full weekday, month, day, and year.

-📸 Screenshots
+📸 Preview

-Note: Replace this placeholder with an actual screenshot of your app.
+(Insert a screenshot of the app here — e.g., screenshot.png)

+🚀 How to Use

+Open the live demo
+ or clone the repository.

+Enter your name (optional) to get personalized greetings.

+Enjoy the Bible verse, daily quote, and smooth gradient backgrounds as you check the time and date.

 📝 License